Native American language index

 What was Oneida culture like in the past?
 What is it like now?

 How do Oneida Indian children live, and what did they do in the past?![]() Cornhusk dolls | They do the same things any children do--play with each other, go to school and help around the house.
 Many Oneida children like to go hunting and fishing with their fathers.
 In the past, Indian kids had more chores and less time to play, just like early colonial children.
 But they did have cornhusk dolls, toys, and games, such as one game where kids tried to throw a dart through a moving hoop.
 Lacrosse was a popular sport among Iroquois boys as it was among adult men.
-Like many Native Americans, Oneida mothers traditionally carried their babies in cradleboards on their backs--a custom which many American parents have adopted. |
+Like many Native Americans, Oneida mothers traditionally carried their babies in cradleboard carriers on their backs--a custom which many American parents have adopted. |

 What were men and women's roles in the Oneida tribe?

 What were Oneida homes like in the past?![]() Iroquois longhouse sketch | The Oneida people lived in villages of longhouses, which were large wood-frame buildings covered with sheets of elm bark.
-These longhouses were up to a hundred feet long, and each one housed an entire clan (as many as 60 people.)
-Here are some pictures of Native American longhouses like the ones Oneida Indians used, and a drawing of what a longhouse looked like on the inside.
+Each longhouse was up to a hundred feet long, and housed an entire clan (as many as 60 people.)
+Here are some pictures of a longhouse like the ones Oneida Indians used.
 Today, longhouses are only used for ceremonial purposes.
 The Oneidas live in modern houses and apartment buildings, just like you. |

 What was Oneida clothing like?
 Did they wear feather headdresses and face paint?
 Oneida warrior ![]() Iroquois moccasins |